These Short & Simple NEPA Hikes Offer Big Rewards

 If we’re going to break a sweat, we might as well enjoy a sweeping vista or a cascading waterfall while we’re at it.
 Sure, some of the area’s hidden gems are tucked away deep in the wilderness, but you don’t always have to take a ten-mile trek to enjoy incredible views.
 NEPA offers plenty of scenic spots that aren’t too difficult to reach.

-These beginner-friendly hikes take a little effort, but offer lots to see.
+These beginner-friendly hikes take a little effort, but they offer lots to see.
 The distances are short, the elevation gains are modest and the sightseeing is top-notch.
 And for families, they’re easy enough that you won’t have to carry the kids back to the car.

 Pack your camera and take the scenic route.
 You won’t want to miss these overlooks, waterfalls and historic sites.

 Bear Creek Preserve is conveniently located off of PA-115, just a short drive from Wilkes-Barre.
 Take the 1.1-mile Yellow Trail to a scenic overlook of the rolling Pocono Mountains.